alstjgg/TIL/Papers/Distributed Representations of Words and Phrases and their Compositionality.md

 ![image.png](https://raw.githubusercontent.com/alstjgg/alstjgg.github.io/master/Distributed%20Representations%20of%20Words%20and%20Phrases%20and%20their%20Compositionality/negative%20sampling%20objective%20function.PNG)

-- *P(w)* is the noise distribution.
-The unigram distritbution raise to the 3/4rd power ouperforms other distributions.
+- *P(w)* is the noise distribution that selects which k words to select for computation.
+The unigram distritbution raise to the 3/4rd power ouperforms other distributions. *raising to the power of 3/4 reduces the difference in frequency*

 ### Subsampling of Frequent Words
 In a given dataset, some words such as 'the' are frequently used and thus frequently updated.